AY2526S1-CS2103T-T14-2/tp/docs/UserGuide.md

 ### View help: `help`

-If you cannot remember all the commands, you can view all the commands by typing `help`.
+Don't worry if you cannot remember all the commands, you can view all the commands by typing `help`.

 ![help message](images/helpMessageV2.png)